Life-Epi-Psych/Life-Epi-Psych.github.io/_posts/2024-08-06-test-second-post.md

 ---
 layout: post
-title: "My First Post"
+title: "Welcome to LEAP website"
 date: 2024-08-06
-author: Amelia Edmondson-Stait
+author: Alex Kwong
 categories: news
-image: /assets/images/alex_kwong.png
+image: /assets/images/edinburgh.jpg
 ---

-This is the content of my first post.
-You can add some more text about the post here.
+The LEAP website is up and running!

+Happy to announce the LEAP website is up and running (with many thanks to Amelia for creating the whole thing).

+You can find out more about us and the work we do on this website and we'll try and keep it up to date as much as possible.

+Cheers

+Alex